---->

 We will try to put more of it online on this website soon, but for now

-Gilbert's strongly anti-philosophising/reasoning and
+And perhaps of some interest Gilbert's strongly anti-philosophising/reasoning and

-pro-experiment/experience position was reflected around 1670 in
+pro-experiment/experience position was maybe reflected around 1670 in

 'Satire Against Reason And Mankind' by John Wilmot Earl of

-otherwise, if you have any view or suggestion on the content of
+If you have any view or suggestion on the content of

 this site, please contact :- New Science